AntonioFasano/BloomR/README.md

 What's new
 ----------

-### BloomR-0.2.2-dev
+### BloomR-0.3-dev

 - Only 64 bit
 - Updated to R-3.1.2
 - New functions for bulk download from CSV files tickers, from index constituents or from strings.
-- Sample download to prepare script at home and test on terminal later.
+- Simulated download to prepare script at home and test on Bloomberg terminal later.
 - Bulk and non-bulk download of many description fields.
 - `bbg.*` suffix is deprecated now use `br.*`
 - A formal documentation
+- Demo and examples.

 Manual
 ------